Skip to main content

 shouldReceive('method')Expect the method to be called

-with(args)Expect specific arguments
+with(args)Expect it to be called with specific arguments

 andReturn(value)Return the given value